ele-dev/rtmp-hls-server/README.md

 - The backend is [**Nginx**](http://nginx.org/en/) with [**nginx-rtmp-module**](https://github.com/arut/nginx-rtmp-module).
 - [**FFmpeg**](https://www.ffmpeg.org/) for transcoding and adaptive streaming
-- Stunnel for RTMPS support (primarily for Facebook Live)
 - Default settings:
   - RTMP is ON
   - HLS is ON
-  - Other Nginx configuration files are also provided to allow for RTMP-only streams or FFmpeg transcoding and adaptive streaming.
 - Statistic page of RTMP streams at `http://<server ip>:<server port>/stats`.

 Current Image is built using: